 How to create a Shopify theme based testing

 Shopify Theme-Based Split URL Testing allows you to test two or more completely different theme versions of your Shopify store to identify which layout, design, or user flow delivers higher conversions.
-Unlike traditional A/B testing, which tests changes within a single page, this method lets you run experiments across separate URLs — each hosting a different Shopify theme or theme variant.
+Unlike traditional A/B testing, which tests changes within a single page, this method lets you run experiments across different themes.

 This type of testing is especially useful when: